Movie Info

 The problem with Hellraiser III is that it ditched the popular storyline of the previous two films.
 Yes, the statue see in the movie was seen at the end of Hellraiser II, but other than a brief video cameo by Kristy (Ashley Laurence), all of the cast except Doug Bradley is gone.
 Pinhead was really suppose to die in the end of Hellraiser II, but the popularity led to his character’s return in this sequel.
 The producers had to find a way to rejoin his soul to the Cenobite Pinhead and that leads to kind of a dull plot.

-Hellraiser III really shows a sharp decline in quality and story of the Hellraiser franchise which until this point in spite of low budgets had managed to make a good alternative to the popular slasher films of ’80s and early ’90s.
-The series still has interesting ground to cover, but it feels like the films are just being made for money at this point rather than advancing any story.
+Hellraiser III really shows a sharp decline in quality and story of the Hellraiser franchise which until this point had managed to make a good alternative to the popular slasher films of ’80s and early ’90s.
+The series still has interesting ground to cover, but it feels like the films are just being made for profit and less for necessity.
 Hellraiser III: Hell on Earth was followed by Hellraiser: Bloodline in 1996.

 Related Links: